-- □ The types of projects eligible for Clean Water SRF assistance include: - Projects to construct, improve and repair wastewater treatment plants - THE INTERIM RULE ALIGNS ELIGIBLE USES OF RECOVERY FUNDS FOR WATER & SEWER INFRASTRUCTURE WITH PROJECTS THAT ARE ELIGIBLE TO RECEIVE FINANCIAL ASSISTANCE NORMALLY THROUGH EPA'S CLEAN WATER SRF & DRINKING WATER SRF - Control non-point sources of pollution - Improve resilience of infrastructure to severe weather events - Create green infrastructure - Protect waterbodies from pollution - Under the Clean Water SRF, each of the 51 State programs normally have the flexibility to direct funding to their particular environmental needs, and each state may also have its own statutes, rules and regulations that guide project eligibility.
+- ☐ The types of projects eligible for Clean Water SRF assistance include: - Projects to construct, improve and repair wastewater treatment plants - Control non-point sources of pollution - Improve resilience of infrastructure to severe weather events

+- Protect waterbodies from pollution - Create green infrastructure

+Under the Clean Water SRF, each of the 51 State programs normally have the flexibility to direct funding to their particular environmental needs, and each state may also have its own statutes, rules and regulations that guide project eligibility.
 With the Recovery Fund, the intent of the Interim Final Rule is outline the list of eligible projects that a county may consider for investment

-• DRINKING WATER (SRF) PROJECTS
+- DRINKING WATER (SRF) PROJECTS

 The primary use of DWSRF funds is to assist communities in making water infrastructure capital improvements, including the installation and replacement of failing treatment and distribution systems.
-In administering these programs, counties must give priority to projects that:

-- Ensure compliance with applicable health and environmental safety requirements - Address the most serious risks to human health - Assist systems most in need on a per household basis according to State affordability criteria - OTHER ELIGIBLE USES OF RECOVERY FUNDS include projects related to: - Stormwater runoff - Water pollution - Flood control - Green infrastructure that support stormwater resiliency, including rain gardens and green streets
+In administering these programs, counties must give priority to projects - Ensure compliance with applicable health and environmental safety requirements - Address the most serious risks to human health - Assist systems most in need on a per household basis according to State affordability criteria - OTHER ELIGIBLE USES OF RECOVERY FUNDS include projects related to: - Stormwater runoff - Water pollution - Flood control that:

+Green infrastructure that support stormwater resiliency, including rain gardens and green streets